ABOUT US

 Organisational information and records policy

-Information is one of the most valuable assets that Cornwall Hospice Care holds.
+Information is one of the most valuable assets that Cornwall Hospice holds.
 We depend on the commitment and ability of our staff to deliver high-quality care, raise funds and manage our affairs.
 To achieve this, reliable information must be available when needed in appropriate forms.
 This policy sets out the principles by which information is managed within our charity.

 Record retention schedule policy

-This policy sets out the periods for which the various records created within Cornwall Hospice Care should be retained due to their ongoing administrative value or statutory requirement.
+This policy sets out the periods for which the various records created within Cornwall Hospice should be retained due to their ongoing administrative value or statutory requirement.

-The policy provides information and advice about all records commonly found within Cornwall Hospice Care.
+The policy provides information and advice about all records commonly found within Cornwall Hospice.
 The retention schedules apply to all the records, irrespective of the format (e.g., paper, databases, e-mails, X-rays, photographs, CD ROMS) in which they are created or held.
 All other organisations’ patient documentation is returned to the parent organisation at the end of a patient’s stay.

 Data protection and privacy

-Cornwall Hospice Care Privacy Notice
+Cornwall Hospice Privacy Notice

-This Privacy Notice explains how Cornwall Hospice Care uses information about you, how we will communicate with you (including our fundraising commitment), why there are Cookies and how we use them.
+This Privacy Notice explains how Cornwall Hospice uses information about you, how we will communicate with you (including our fundraising commitment), why there are Cookies and how we use them.

 In keeping with our commitment to protecting your privacy and in the light of the Data Protection Act 2018 and UK GDPR (UK General Data Protection Regulation), this statement is intended to inform you of our data processing practices.